asierra/Metagrafica/mg.1.md

 :  Port window structure.
 Insert the marker exactly in the rectangle defined by the two points.

 `LNST sc [shift [n]]: x1 y1 x2 y2`
 :  Draw a line and put the marker of scale *sc* at the end of the second point.
-The structure is rotated acording to the line inclination.
+The structure is rotated according to the line inclination.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
-A second optional parameter indicates the number of lines to be drawn, updating everytime the points with the PP matrix.
+A second optional parameter indicates the number of lines to be drawn, updating every time the points with the PP matrix.

 `ARCST sc r dq q0 [shift [n]]: x y`
 :  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
-A second optional parameter indicates the number of arcs to be drawn, updating everytime the center with the PP matrix.
+A second optional parameter indicates the number of arcs to be drawn, updating every time the center with the PP matrix.

 ## Path manipulation